Beneficios de las vitaminas para las articulaciones para perros

 Vitamin E

-Consequently, it also helps repair these tissues, which are so important for joint cohesion, since it serves to slow down the progression of canine arthritis .
+As a result, it also helps repair these tissues that are so important for joint health, since it can slow down the progression of canine arthritis.

 Vitamin K

-Although the main function of phylloquinone and menaquinone (vitamins K1 and K2) is promote blood coagulation, play a secondary role insofar as they contribute to maintaining the dog's bones, as well as guaranteeing the correct state of its teeth.
+Although the main function of phylloquinone and menaquinone (vitamins K1 and K2) is to support blood clotting, they also play a secondary role by helping to maintain your dog's bones and ensuring their teeth stay healthy.

-The administration of vitamins K1 and K2 is recommended to treat osteoporosis in dogs; its toxicity is between zero and very low, so there are usually no cases of serious secondary or toxic effects.
+Giving vitamins K1 and K2 is recommended to treat osteoporosis in dogs; their toxicity is virtually nonexistent or very low, so serious side effects or toxicity are extremely rare.

-The role played by vitamins for joints for dogs is fundamentally preventive.
-A moderate intake in the diet is recommended to help our furry friends develop their bones and joints in the best possible condition, and thus prevent the degeneration of cellular tissues responsible for diseases such as arthritis, dysplasia, osteoarthritis or osteoporosis.
+The role of vitamins for dog joints is mainly preventive.
+Including a moderate amount in their diet helps our furry friends develop strong bones and joints, and in this way, prevents the degeneration of the cellular tissues responsible for conditions like arthritis, dysplasia, osteoarthritis, or osteoporosis.